apache/trafficserver/doc/reference/configuration/records.config.en.rst

    :reloadable:

    When enabled (``1``), Traffic Server ignores any ``Cache-Control:  max-age`` headers from the client.

+.. ts:cv:: CONFIG proxy.config.cache.max_doc_size INT 0

+   Specifies the maximum object size that will be cached. ``0`` is unlimited.

 .. ts:cv:: CONFIG proxy.config.cache.permit.pinning INT 0
    :reloadable: